digital-lync-2023/Digital-Edify-hrms/README.md

 # Digital-Edify-hrms
-This is all about the digital edify hrms project
+This is all about the digital edify hrms project starting on 12-Feb-2024